Adult Faith Formation

 Our faith is formed every day by the ways we experience God in our lives.
 This ministry connects people to faith opportunities within the parish as well as connecting people to classes, workshops, retreats and prayer services in the larger Catholic community.
-It provides support for several Small Faith Communities (SFC’s) as well as connecting us with one another, the community, parishes and diocese.
+It provides resources for connecting us with one another, the community, parishes and diocese.

 Bible Study: Scripture and the Eucharist